Have a shortcut to my BD-PROCHOT software tools - if this is what you're after, anyway.

 Distroes tend to contain a program called cpupower (Debian package name linux-cpupower).

-Also has a GUI interface called cpupower-gui - which displays pretty much the same, just in a GTK grid.
+Also has a GUI interface called cpupower-gui - which displays pretty much the same,

 And, there's the turbostat, another program in the package linux-cpupower.